-Advertising on the security screen shall be permitted providing the licence holder has received prior approval from the Licensing Manager or the Legal Manager.
+Advertising on the security screen shall be permitted providing the licence holder has received prior approval from an Authorised Officer of the Council.
 The advert must comply with the requirements set out in the Advertising Guidelines.
 Two A4 size posters displaying adverts can be displayed.
 Each advert must be displayed on the screen behind each front seat.
 See appendix A picture 1.